BerndHagen/Medio-YouTube-Converter/README.md

 - **Full Access to Settings:** Unlocks all video and audio formats, as well as various buffer sizes.
 - **Secure License Key Storage:** Links the license key to the account in Medio’s database.
 - **Increased Download Bandwidth:** Provides enhanced bandwidth limits for faster download speeds.
+Users can further increase their download speed by adjusting the buffer size in the settings.
+Increasing the buffer size, which ranges from 1024 to 9216, can help optimize download speed by allowing more data to be preloaded during the download process.
+This is especially useful for high-speed internet connections and large files.
 - **Expanded History:** Extends the history to 10 pages for more detailed tracking of download activities.

 ### Premium License Benefits